rlmv/doc-trips/Design.md

 main Database:
 -------------

-Every database url looks like /database/:year for some year (or has a query string trips_year=:year?
-Which is simpler?
-We probably want the former, otherwise the query string must be appended to each link.)
+Every database url looks like /db/:year for some year.
 Each menu database page has a dropdown menu to view the same page for previous years.
 The year will be clearly indicated at the top of the page.
 Most models should have a pre-save hook which adds a trips_year value.

-In order to present a functional database, some models will be restricted to staff users, eg the User model, since there are fields which should not be editable by the trips Design.
+In order to present a functional database, some models will be restricted to super users, eg the User model, since there are fields which should not be editable by the trips Design.

 * checklists : large and complex.
 A full collection of checklists for every day of trips.  - can perhaps be a grappeli admin page with a bunch of tables?